syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/multicolumn-combobox/EJ2_ASP.MVC/items.md

 ![Popup width](images/popupwidth.png)

-## Popup height
+## Setting popup height

 You can use the [PopupHeight](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.MultiColumnComboBox.MultiColumnComboBox.html#Syncfusion_EJ2_MultiColumnComboBox_MultiColumnComboBox_PopupHeight) property to set the height of the popup list.
-By default, the value is 300px.
+By default, the value is `300px`.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}